Gageperrin/it-notes/it-topics/cissp.md

 Digital Rights Management (DRM) protects intellectual property assets in their use, modification, or sharing, as stipulated by NIST SP 500-241.
 DRM technologies have been developed to protect mass-produced media, and these same technologies have been adopted for protecting sensitive organization data using Information Rights Management (IRM) tooling.

 Data Loss Prevention (DLP) is a system's ability to identify, monitor, and protect data in use, motion and at rest using deep packet content inspection, contextual security analysis of the transaction originator, data object, medium, timing, recipient, destination, etc. within a centralized management framework.

+# Domain 3: Security Architecture and Engineering

+## 3.1 Research, implement, and manage engineering processes using secure design principles

+Architecture, broadly speaking, implies the cohesion of multiple components inside a unified umbrella framework.
+Security architecture is the security (policies, knowledge, experience) that is superimposed upon the enterprise's architecture to protect the organization.
+Engineering consists of designing a solution by walking through a series of steps and phases to put the components together so they can work in harmony as an architecture.

+Secure design principles include threat modeling, least privilege, defense in depth, secure defaults, fail securely, separation of duties, keep it simple, zero trust, trust but verify, privacy by design, shared responsibility.

+Zero Trust can be broken down into eight principles:
+1. Know your architecture
+2. Know your identities
+3. Know the health of users, devices, and services
+4. Use policies to authorize requests
+5. Authenticate everywhere
+6. Focus your monitoring
+7. Don't trust any network
+8. Choose services designed for zero trust